Get Started Free

 • Standard TTS stitches together pre-recorded audio fragments.

-• Parametric TTS used math models to simulate the human voice.
+• Parametric TTS used mathematical models to simulate the human voice.

 • Neural TTS learns directly from data.